wikiotics/wikiotics.org/README.md

 Each lesson can be annotated with the language it teaches and, if applicable, the language it assumes the learner knows by setting `target-languages` and/or `source-languages` in the lesson's front matter, following the [standard](https://www.dictionary.com/browse/target-language) [definitions](https://www.dictionary.com/browse/source-language) of these terms.
 Behind the scenes, these annotations are instances of Hugo [taxonomies](https://gohugo.io/content-management/taxonomies/).

+The wiki naming scheme (for URLs/routes) is under discussion in [#12].
+We also plan to document ([#9]) and improve ([#10]) the TOML data structures for lessons.

+The highest priority at the moment is [improving presentation of the site archive](https://github.com/wikiotics/wikiotics.org/milestone/1).

 ## Licenses

 All content (i.e., everything in the `content/` directory, recursively) is licensed under the [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.
 Some of the lesson media (referenced but not included in this repository) is available under a different (but free) Creative Commons license.
 Everything else (e.g., all code) is available under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) or any later version.
 Some of the libraries in `{assets,static}/ductus/` are available under more permissive licenses.

 ## Technology

-After years of having a rather complicated technology stack, we now like to keep things simple.
-This helps to maximize the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) and minimize time spent maintaining the site.
+We like to keep things simple, following years of having a rather complicated technology stack.
+(Even before, we managed to avoid many of the [excesses](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) of modern frontend development.)
+Keeping things simple helps to maximize the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) and minimize time spent maintaining the site.
 There should be no or few moving parts, and ideally no server to maintain.

 We build upon the following pieces of technology to help meet our goals: